Slavery is an evil practice of stripping humans of all their rights and binding them under the will and ownership of another human master.

 $25,035,950

-Free State of Jones is a true story about the time of the American Civil War.
-The film was written and directed by Gary Ross and depicts the events in the life of Newton Knight and Jones County, Mississippi.
+Free State of Jones is a gripping film based on real events during the American Civil War.
+Written and directed by Gary Ross, the story centers on Newton Knight and the people of Jones County, Mississippi.

 DramaRomance